 Abstract

-A centrally important question for researchers of media and communication is whether any type of individual-level behavior (e.g., digital media use) or normative attitude (e.g., norms of good citizenship) can contribute to equalizing patterns of political participation, which often favor higher-status groups.
-Drawing on a two-wave repeated panel telephone survey that uses a nationally representative sample frame, the research design of this study facilitates robust analysis of how citizenship norms and digital media use affect political participation, with a focus on comparing higher- and lower-status groups.
-Specifically, the study analyzes a survey fielded in 2018 (Wave 1) and 2019 (Wave 2) among Israeli citizens, with representative sampling of the generally higher-status Jewish majority and the lower-status Arab minority.
+A centrally important question for researchers of media and communication is whether any type of individual-level behavior (e.g., digital media use) or normative attitude (e.g., norms of good citizenship) contributes to equalizing patterns of political participation, which often favor higher-status groups.
+Drawing on a two-wave repeated panel telephone survey that uses a nationally representative sampling frame, this study’s research design facilitates a robust analysis of how citizenship norms and digital media use affect political participation, with a focus on comparing higher- and lower-status groups.
+Specifically, the study analyzes a survey conducted in 2018 (Wave 1) and 2019 (Wave 2) among Israeli citizens with representative samplings of the generally higher-status Jewish majority and the lower-status Arab minority.
 The findings indicate that citizenship norms and digital media use in Wave 1 have a time-ordered positive effect on nonelectoral participation in Wave 2 for both Jewish and Arab citizens of Israel.
-The findings also show, however, that for voting, the only statistically significant determinant is citizens’ Jewish or Arab identity.
-At a time when many democracies are facing severe challenges due to democratic erosion and social disintegration, this study contributes a normatively encouraging finding that key factors in the literature of citizenship norms and digital media use do not contribute to participatory inequalities between the Jewish majority and Arab minority in Israel.
-The findings also show, however, that it is necessary to look beyond digital media use patterns to mobilize lower-status groups to be politically engaged in electoral-oriented politics.
+However, the findings also show that the only statistically significant determinant for voting is citizens’ Jewish or Arab identity.
+At a time when many democracies are facing severe challenges due to democratic erosion and social disintegration, this study contributes the normatively encouraging finding that key factors identified in the literature on citizenship norms and digital media use do not contribute to participatory inequalities between the Jewish majority and Arab minority in Israel.
+The findings also show, however, that it is necessary to look beyond digital media use patterns to mobilize lower-status groups to become politically engaged in electoral-oriented politics.

 Keywords